hbliu/hbliu.github.io/_pages/about.md

 ---
 <base target="_self">

-I am a Research Associate in [Susztak Lab](https://www.med.upenn.edu/susztaklab) in the Departments of Genetics and Medicine at the University of Pennsylvania.
+Since 2018, I am a Research Associate in [Susztak Lab](https://www.med.upenn.edu/susztaklab) in the Departments of Genetics and Medicine at the [University of Pennsylvania](https://www.upenn.edu).

-Starting in March 2024, I'll be leading [my own lab](https://hbliulab.org/) at the University of Rochester as an Assistant Professor.
-The research in my lab will focus on decoding the functional genome's role in aging and age-related diseases.
+Starting in March 2024, I'll be leading [my own lab](https://hbliulab.org/) at the [University of Rochester](https://www.rochester.edu) as an Assistant Professor.
+The research in my lab will focus on decoding the functional genome in aging and age-related diseases.

 Research interests
 ======